 What are the best PS4 indie games?
-It's a tough question.
-The PlayStation 4 plays host to a huge number of indie titles that vary wildly from one another.
+It's a tough question, as there are so many.
+The PlayStation 4 plays host to a huge number of indie titles that vary wildly from one to the next.
 From 2D pixel art platformers to gorgeous adventures with deep stories, the range of experiences available on PS4 is immense.
-In this list, we're going to do our best to present to you the indies we think are most worthy of your time.
+In this list, we're going to do our best to present to you the best indies we think are most worthy of your time.
 For a full list of the best PS4 games, click through the link.

 Best PS4 Indie Games

 Below is a full list of the best PS4 indie games.
-These are our favourites in the category, as determined by our editorial team.
+Presented in no particular order, these are our favourite indie titles on the system, chosen by our editorial team.

 If you're a big fan of 2D platformers, N++ is borderline essential.
 All you need to do is reach the exit of each single-screen level using the momentum-based abilities of your little ninja avatar.
 It's extremely simple, but expertly done: gameplay is smooth as butter, instant restarts make it hopelessly addictive, and the visuals are superbly minimalistic.
 With thousands of levels across single player, multiplayer, and user-submitted creations, N++ will last even the most hardcore platformer fan a very long time.